mircuz/fftMPI/README.md

 # Validation test for a 2D FFT.

+##TODO
-### Antialiasing not completed!
+### -Antialiasing not completed!
 Need function to fill the array with zeros over number of modes
+### -Still no cut after Forward FFT and consequent transposition.
+Need to reduce the array to nx*ny*nz modes only